Close Menu

 She could see herself getting faster, making fewer mistakes, leveling up.

-Watching her feel proud of herself instead of just numbing out… that’s what educational screen time for kids should actually look like.
+Watching her feel proud of herself instead of just numbing out — that is what real educational screen time should actually look like.

 Cross-Training: When the Toddler Wants In